carmenvillalobos/Milestone_Project_3/README.md

 6) Run a migration
     - this connects our models (tables) to our database (called milestone_project_3)
     - command: npx sequelize-cli db:migrate
+7) Run seeder data
+    - npx sequelize-cli db:seed:all
+    -This command will run all of our destination seeders
+    - While we will eventually deploy this appliaction and have a set database with loactions everyone will see, this is for the tiime being how we generate the destinations.

 # Getting Started with Create React App